radioactiveAHM/DnsSafeguard/README.md

   - `datagram_send_buffer_size`: Size of the send buffer for datagrams.
 Use `null` for default.
   - `connecting_timeout_sec`: Specifies the maximum connection timeout duration in seconds.
   - `packet_threshold`: Maximum reordering in packet number space before FACK style loss detection considers a packet lost.
 Should not be less than 3, per RFC5681.
-  - `max_idle_timeout`: Maximum duration in seconds of inactivity to accept before timing out the connection.
-Use `null` for default.
+  - `max_idle_timeout`: Maximum duration in seconds of inactivity to accept before timing out the connection. `null` represents an infinite timeout.
 - `connection`:
   - `h1_multi_connections`: Number of connections for the `h1 multi` protocol.
   - `reconnect_sleep`: Duration to sleep before reconnecting (in seconds).